-The Federal Family Medical Leave Act of 1993 (FMLA) provides important unpaid job protection for working women experiencing pregnancy complications, premature birth of an infant, or who want to bond with their baby.
+The Family Medical Leave Act of 1993 (FMLA) provides important unpaid job protection for working women experiencing pregnancy complications, premature birth of an infant, or who want to bond with their baby during her maternity leave.

 FMLA provides important maternity leave benefits.
 Covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons:

 - Taking care of your newly born infant

 - Placing an adoptive or foster child in your home